-I am a firm believer in investing the time at the beginning of the year (or anytime I launch new centers) to explicitly teach, model and practice expected behaviors I have for my students.
+I am a firm believer in investing the time at the beginning of the year (or anytime I launch new centers) to explicitly teach, model and practice expected behaviors.

-You might think that is crazy, but I promise you I always get that time back, having very minimal redirective issues the rest of the year!
+You might think that is crazy, but I promise you I always get that time back because you’ll have very minimal redirective issues the rest of the year!

-If I expect my 6 and 7 year olds to work independently for 55-60 minutes a day, I must show them multiple times what it looks and sounds like in our classroom.
+I expect my 6 and 7 year olds to work independently for 55-60 minutes a day.
+This is not easy!
 We have to practice.

-I start one center at a time, I think aloud and model what I expect them to do.
+To do so, we start with just one center.
+I think aloud and model what I expect them to do.
 After modeling, I ask my friends to recap what I did to be successful.
 Then we practice.
 ALTOGETHER.
-We all get a stencil and write our own stencil story.
-After we have practiced, we come together to discuss how we did and I give explicit examples of student’s positive behavior.
+After we have practiced that one center, we come together to discuss how we did.
+I share many examples of positive behavior I observed.

-The next day we review what we learned about the first center and repeat with a new center.
-I cannot hand out enough specific praise at this time.
-Students need to be clear about the expectations to be successful learners.
+The next day we review what we learned about the first center.
+Then we repeat yesterday’s steps with a new center.

-Here is a tip on how I keep my friends excited and anticipating the full launch of centers: I place all the literacy center cards in the pocket chart face down.
-As we learn each center, I flip the card over so my students can visually see how many more centers until they get to fly out on their own.
-It definitely serves as a positive way to keep them engaged while I am doing a lot of modeling and explaining of procedures!
+Quick Tip!
+I want keep students excited about the full launch of centers.
+To help do so, I place all the literacy center cards in the pocket chart face down.
+Then, as we learn each center, I flip the card over.
+Students love being able to can see how many more centers we have to learn until they get to fly out on their own.
+It is a simple way to keep them engaged at a time when I am doing a lot of modeling and explaining of procedures!

-Once we have launched centers I can manipulate things to best support my students.
-For example, I always start the week by having my high achieving students (red group) visit the “work on writing” center first.
+Once centers have launched, I manipulate things to best support my students.
+For example, I always start the week by having my high achieving students (red group) visit the writing center first.
 I give them the opportunity to share their writing the next day, right before I dismiss students to work in their centers.
 These students serve as yet another model for their peers regarding the quality of work I expect.
 By the time my most struggling writers visit this writing center, they have been exposed to multiple models of proficient writing!

 My students are human.
 They need hourly support to help them make good choices.
 Some even need redirection every few minutes.
 I bet you have students like that in your class, too.

-That being said, I have found a magical way to keep students accountable for their productivity and behavior while being independent for almost an hour each day.
+That being said, I have found a magical way to keep students working indepedently for almost an hour each day.

 We have four “rules” for centers called “Star Students”.

 As we practice the centers, the expectations and reasoning for these rules are defined.
-Each day we chant our rules together right before I dismiss them to their centers as a positive way to encourage good behaviors.
+To encourage good behaviors, we chant our rules together right before I dismiss them to their centers.

-As my students are working and I am teaching small groups, I can jot quick notes of my students who are exhibiting “Star Student” behaviors.
+As students work and I am teaching small groups, I jot quick notes of students who exhibit “Star Student” behaviors.

-It is magical, I rarely have to stop teaching and redirect my students which frees me up from nuisances that interfere with the intensive work we are doing in our small group.
+It really is magical.
+I rarely have to stop teaching and redirect my students.
+This frees me up from nuisances that interfere with my small group instruction.

 At the end of our center rotations we meet together and reflect on our session.
-I allow my students at that time to share major concerns they had if any during their independent time.
-I reveal my list of “Star Students” and share in detail exactly what positive behaviors I noticed while they were working.
+I allow my students to share major concerns.
+I reveal my list of “Star Students” and share in detail the positive behaviors I noticed while they were working.
 (I also give my friends a star cutout as a positive reward, they collect 10 to visit the treasure box).

 Here is the even more magical part, about halfway through the year my students start to notice star behaviors their friends are displaying and praise them, too. #happyteacherdance

 Each day students rotate through 3 centers working for about 17-18 minutes at each center.
-At the beginning of the year I structure the time by ringing a bell between rotations to signal that it is time to clean up and transition to the next center.
+At the beginning of the year I structure the time by ringing a bell between rotations.
+This signals it is time to clean up and transition to the next center.

 Click HERE for a link to countdown timer on Amazon